Liemani/variabledText/README.md

 - `<variable identifier>` can't have ')' character.
 - Between variable part and text part, exist only one empty line.

-## post script

-You can use this program recursively by using the output of this program as input, but not intended behaviour.

 ## Feature

 - Default destination file extension is `.lmtdestination`.